No-Fail Perennials of the Southwest

 Zones: 5-11, depending on type

-Add a soft, delicate texture to shady spots in your yard with Western columbine's colorful red-and-yellow springtime blooms.
-The blue-green, soft-textured foliage is a perfect way to add interest when the columbine isn't blooming.
+Add a soft, delicate texture to shady spots in your garden with Western columbine.
+This low-maintenance perennial sprouts colorful red-and-yellow springtime blooms.
+The blue-green, soft-textured foliage is a perfect way to add interest into your garden when the columbine isn't blooming.

 Plant Name: Aquilegia formosa